Skip to Content

 Scramble Flavor Booster: Add 4 tsp. of dried cranberries, 1/4 cup pomegranate seeds, or a diced orange, use the kale or baby arugula for the greens.

 Tip: "Super Foods” is a term to define a category of foods that are dense in nutrients, vitamins, and minerals and have been found to be very beneficial for health and well-being.
-Check out this list of super foods and try to find ways to incorporate them into your meals and snacks as often as possible.

 Like this recipe?
 Check out The Scramble's family-friendly meal plans to see just how simple getting dinner on the table can be!